railslove/instant_login/README.md

 ![Travis Status](https://travis-ci.org/railslove/instant_login.svg)

-InstantLogin is a quick implementation of an UX pattern to ease the login process for mobile users:
+InstantLogin is a quick implementation of a UX pattern to ease the login process for mobile users:

 1. User enters his/her email
 2. User receives a one-time login link via email